Quitting Instagram: What 2 Months Off Taught Me

 I found myself reconnecting with a few people who I had a fun and engaging relationship with, purely on Instagram, and caught up on the latest Stories and goings on from them.

 As soon as I found myself going into the app purely out of habit and boredom, I immediately went in to turn off all notifications and set a daily timer of 20 minutes.
-You can find out more about using some of these boundaries and tips in my eBook, Distraction-Free Living.

 Since I hadn’t been active on the platform for more than 2 months, I decided it was the perfect time to test a consistent strategy for my marketing on Instagram to decide how much time I wanted to put into it in the future.